 Quantification: many to many (0,n:0,n)

-Scope note: This symmetric property the instances of E2 Temporal Entity with the same E52 Time-Span to be equated.
+Scope note: This symmetric property equates the instances of E2 Temporal Entity with the same E52 Time-Span.

 This property is only necessary if the time span is unknown (otherwise the equivalence can be calculated).